aanderer/ClinicalTrialsWithSurrogates/README.md

 trial arm (if recorded in paper)
 * PFS_KM: file name for xml file of extracted progression-free survival KM curve for this treatment arm
-* PFS_Note: anything else deemed important by RAs
+* PFS_Note: anything else deemed important by our research assistants

-<b>MBC_info.csv</b>:This file has additional trial design and demographic information collected for each arm of each of the 89 trials in the MBC repository that contain Kaplan-Meier curves for both Overal Survival AND either Progression Free Survival or Time to Progression.
+<b>MBC_Phase.csv</b>: This file has additional trial information collected for each arm in each trial.

+* Unique_ID: “id of paper this arm comes from”_”arm specific id”
+* Phase: I/II, II, or III indicating whether this is a phase I/II trial, a phase II trial, or a phase III trial
+* Arm_Type: control or experiment, denoting whether this is the control or experiment arm

+<b>MBC_info.csv</b>: Of the 1,865 MBC studies, 89 were two-armed RCTs that reported Kaplan-Meier curves on both surrogate (progression-free survival or time to progression) and true outcomes (overall survival).
+Thus, this subset of studies match most closely to an A/B test.
+This file has additional trial design and demographic information collected for each arm for this subset of trials.

 * Unique_ID: identification for paper and study arm
 * ECOG_0: proportion of patients with level 0 ECOG performance status (Eastern